chini5ko/bash/README.md

 It is a simple guide that you can scrow down easily and learn quickly (assuming that you have some programming experience).

 #####   Motivation behind this guide:
--   I am a New Yorker, and sometime I just want to open a github repository and learn on my phone looking at README.md like this one.
+-   I am a New Yorker, and sometime I just want to open a github repository and learn on my phone while I am riding the trian.
 -   I hope you enjoy the ride with me during this easy_bash tutorial

 What is bash?